wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Arrow Readability

-### In case the expression spans over multiple lines, wrap it in parentheses for better readability.
+In case the expression spans over multiple lines, wrap it in parentheses for better readability.

 > IMPORTANCE: It shows clearly where the function starts and ends.